melanierolo/Real-Time-Bus-Tracker/README.md

 ## Roadmap:

 v1.0:
-1. You can marker a bus stop between MIT and Harvard
+1. You can marker a bus stop between MIT and Harvard.
 2. On the top right corner of the page, you can find a zoom and rotation controls to the map.

 ## License information: